-Once dogs and handlers have been promoted from the Bronze class (at the discretion of the trainer) they join the Silver Class which runs on Wednesdays from 8pm until 9pm.
+Once dogs and handlers have been promoted from the Bronze class (at the discretion of the trainer) they join the Silver Class.
+This class is often combined with the Gold Class.

 In this class dogs are working toward their Kennel Club Good Citizen Silver Award.
 Other exercises would enable them to compete in Elementary or Intermediate classes at a Companion Dog Show or Pre-Beginner or Beginner at an Open Obedience Show.

 Handlers and dogs progressing to this class will find the training sessions less structured than they are used to.
 There will be a mix of abilities but the trainer will ensure that each dog can work at his own level.

 "The Kennel Club Good Citizen Dog Scheme Silver Award aims to build upon the skills learnt in the Bronze Award whilst increasing the level of difficulty.
 The Silver Award is a natural progression of practical dog training skills and introduces new concepts such as a controlled greeting, road walk and vehicle control exercises which are important in everyday life situations.
 The Silver Award aims to provide handlers with a good knowledge of understanding and training their canine companion" *The Kennel Club

 - Play with the Dog The dog needs to be able to play with his handler, if toys are used they must be readily given up.
 The dog is off lead.
 Play fighting is not permissible.
 Food cannot be used in this exercise.

 - Road Walk The dog needs to be able to walk on a lead and under control on a public highway.
 It involves walking along a pavement, turning, stopping at a kerb, observing the Highway Code and crossing the road.
 Distractions such as bicycles, prams and vehicles are required.